Nearly any property, new build or retrofit, can benefit from renewable technologies.

 We’ve put together a simple 5-step checklist to help you assess your project for renewables:

 Insulation is extremely important when installing a heat pump as they operate at their most efficient when producing lower flow temperatures.
 The more insulation you have, the less heat that is lost.
-If your property is a new build (built in the last 10 years), the insulation should be up to current Building Regulations, meaning it ought to be suitable for a heat pump.
+Houses built with original cavity wall insulation are most likely to be suitable for an heat pump.

-If you are renovating it is essential that the insulation levels are being brought up to Part L1B standards in order for the heat pump to be efficient.
+If you are renovating an older property then it’s essential that the insulation is upgraded to a high standard to ensure the heat pump is as efficient as possible.
 In this scenario, you will need to consider the costs of insulating your property versus the benefit of installing a heat pump.

 Solar is also covered by permitted development rights, however you must check with planning if you are in an AONB, a Conservation Area or if the building is listed.

-As a GSHP unit is situated inside the property, planning is not required.
+As a GSHP unit is situated inside the property, and as they fall under permitted development rights, planning is not required.

-One of the big appeals of a renewables system is that the installation cost can be offset by applying for the Government’s Renewable Heat Incentive.
+One of the big appeals of a renewables system is that the installation cost can be offset by applying for the Government’s Boiler Upgrade Scheme.
 In order to qualify for the scheme the system must meet strict design and installation criteria, something that Nu-Heat can help you and your installer with.

 Find out more about whether a heat pump is right for your project by watching ‘Everything you need to know about heat pumps‘.